cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 > false
 > ```

 Allows you to disable the default Kubernetes client rate limiter if istio-csr is exceeding the default QPS (5) and Burst (10) limits.
-For example in large clusters with many Istio workloads, restarting the Pods may cause istio-csr to send bursts Kubernetes API requests that exceed the limits of the default Kubernetes client rate limiter and istio-csr will become slow to issue certificates for your workloads.
+For example, in large clusters with many Istio workloads, restarting the Pods may cause istio-csr to send bursts of Kubernetes API requests that exceed the limits of the default Kubernetes client rate limiter, and istio-csr will become slow to issue certificates for your workloads.
 Only disable client rate limiting if the Kubernetes API server supports
 [API Priority and Fairness](https://kubernetes.io/docs/concepts/cluster-administration/flow-control/),
 to avoid overloading the server.
 #### **deploymentLabels** ~ `object`